fritz-marshal/fritz/doc/filters.md

   }
 ```

-4. The final `$project` stage reshapes the joined data for convenience
+4. The final [`$project`](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) stage reshapes
+the joined data for convenience, selects the last 100 days of photometry history (which is done having practical
+considerations in mind and may be relaxed in the future),
-and applies ACLs to the archival photometry stored in `prv_candidates`:
+and applies ACLs to the detection history stored in `prv_candidates`:

 ```json
 {